Jada-jaggernath/Data-Analytics-Foundation/README.md

-This is a repo for the Data Analytics class
+This is a repo for the Data Analytics FOundation class